 Botanical: Solidago spp.
 (Solidago canadensis, S. altissima L., S. gigantea) parts used: aerial parts, flowers, leaves energetics: pungent, bitter, warming and drying used for: bladder infections, diarrhea, edema, fungal infections, kidney stones, muscle aches and pains, seasonal allergies common names: Aaron’s rod, Canada goldenrod, Goldruthe, Woundwort

 Goldenrod is also known by its scientific name Solidago derived from the Latin word meaning “to make whole”.
 The bright-yellow plumes of the Solidago species that wave gracefully along roadsides and in waste areas from July until November have only recently drawn the attention of American gardeners.
 Northern Europeans have recognized the ornamental properties of goldenrod for years; they use them liberally to enliven gardens in autumn.

 Unlike many tall flowers, goldenrod grows sturdy and upright requiring no stakes.
 Plant forms tend to improve under cultivation, but some goldenrod can become aggressive and weedy in rich soil.
 Flower heads make long-lasting cut flowers.
 Dried sprays are particularly useful in herbal wreaths and fall wall ornaments.

 Goldenrod is a perennial plant that is known well for its healing properties.
-It reproduces through its roots, bulbs, stems and by its seed.
+It reproduces through its roots (rhizomes actually), bulbs, stems and by its seed.
 Goldenrod does not cause seasonal allergies as many tend to believe.
 No one is, no one can be, allergic to Goldenrod pollen.
 Why?
 For starters, it has little and is very heavy and does not travel freely on the wind.
 Only wind-pollinated plants such as Ragweed (which blooms at the same time as Goldenrod) can cause allergic reactions.
 The exception (or course) being if you are allergic to plants in the Asteraceae family. (see safety cautions below)